-For repair or new install, we can provide you with your choice of St. Augustine, Centipede, Bermuda, Bahia or Zoysia sod.
-We will prep your area first, which involves grading and leveling if necessary before the sod is laid.
+For repair or new install, we can provide your choice of St. Augustine, Centipede, Bermuda, or Zoysia sod.
+We will prep the area first, which involves grading and leveling if necessary before the sod is laid.
 Once the sod is installed, irrigation will be checked and set for optimal watering, giving your new sod the best start possible on rooting.
-With residential and commercial sod install, you can truly "Love the lawn you're in."
+Now you can truly "Love the Lawn You're In."

 Sod Care in Jonesville & Gainesville, FL

-Once your sod is installed, it may appear to be like any other lawn.
-However, sod is still susceptible to drying out, disease and weeds.
-Therefore, caring for freshly laid sod isn’t the same as caring for grass.
-If you allow the sod to become too dry, you will have to replace it again.
+Once the sod is installed, it may appear to be like any other lawn.
+However, sod is still susceptible to drying out, disease, and weeds and caring for freshly laid sod isn’t the same as caring for grass.
+If the sod becomes too dry, it will have to be replaced it again.

-There are several precautions you need to take in order to help the sod remain healthy and establish a sufficient root system.
+There are several precautions you need to take to help the sod remain healthy and establish a sufficient root system.

 - Refrain from mowing for 10 days